NexHealth’s founder went from a receptionist at a clinic in the Bronx to $12 million in funding – TechCrunch

 So far, the company has developed APIs to support around 50 electronic health record integrations, and is managing the caseload for around 10.4 million patients.

-Companies like Quip and Doctorlogic are already using the company’s API to integrate with those health records.
+Companies like Quip and DoctorLogic are already using the company’s API to integrate with those health records.

 “The need is that developers don’t have the tools they need to innovate in SMB healthcare,” Uddin wrote in an email.
 “We’re building those tools to help developers rapidly go to market in the SMB healthcare space.”

-The independent healthcare market represents 70 percent of a consumer’s interaction with healthcare and no one is servicing those independent offices, according to Uddin.
-These are places like dentists, chiropractors, small minute clinics and urgent care facilities or independent health care practitioners.
+The independent healthcare market represents 70% of a consumer’s interaction with healthcare and no one is servicing those independent offices, according to Uddin.
+These are places like dentists, chiropractors, small, minute clinics and urgent care facilities or independent healthcare practitioners.

 “We want to enable innovation in the healthcare system,” Uddin said, and he thinks these small businesses are the best place to start.